bjornregnell/reqeng-book/slides/02-func.md

   * less work: the knowledge is already elicited, specified, validated
   * more concise specification
   * aligned with accepted domain practice
-  * mature proxies have high quality, high credibility
+  * mature/established proxies have high quality, high credibility

 * Disadvantages:
   * gives a false sense of security: proxy may be ambiguous, incomplete